Dr Karen McBride

 - Accounting, Auditing and Big Data

-I teach Financial Accounting and International Accounting at final year of undergraduate level.
+I teach Corporate Governance and Ethics, Fraud Examination and Forensic Investigations and Valuations and the Expert Report to Masters students.
+With Financial Accounting and International Accounting at final year of undergraduate level.

 Aiming to inspire curiosity and knowledge.